berivanyavuz/Cyclist_Bike_Share_Case_Study/04_ANALYZE.md

 ![bike type](https://github.com/user-attachments/assets/9cd745ea-4d73-4c2c-8e75-efb567fde875)

 - Members don't use docked bike, they use only classic and electric bike.

--
-- We analyze the data in the wiev of user type because our goal is discovering the difference between user types.
+Members mostly use classic bike.
+- Casuals use all the types.
+They use mostly classic bike then electric bike and lastly docked bike.

 -
 ### Yearly